notsugi/saa716x-capture-linux/README.md

 The following limitations are currently known:

+**Interlaced video captureing is not supported**

-**HDMI event interrupt handling is not implemented**
+**HDMI event interrupt handling is implemented partially**

-The driver currently does not implement interrupt handling for HDMI events such as:
+The driver currently does not implement interrupt handling for TDA19978 due to lack of datasheet.

-* signal detection
-* input format change
-* hotplug notifications

 **Frame drops may occur at high frame rates**